bogdanvuk/rst/examples/paper/source/index.rst

 .. literalinclude:: code/find_dt_leaf_for_inst.py
     :caption: The pseudo-code of the procedure for determining the end-leaf for an instance.

 Next step in the fitness evaluation process (:num:`Algorithm #fig-fitness-eval-pca`) is to calculate the class distribution matrix.
-The classes of all the instances from the training set are known and read for each instance into the *instance_class* variable (from the *fitness_eval()* function).
+The classes of all instances from the training set are known and read for each instance into the *instance_class* variable (from the *fitness_eval()* function).
 Based on the leaf nodes' IDs returned by *find_dt_leaf_for_inst()* and the *instance_class* variable value, the distribution matrix is updated.
 The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of class *j* that finished in the leaf node with ID *i* after DT traversal.
 After all the instances from training set traverse the DT, this matrix contains the distribution of classes among the leaf nodes.

 Second, the next loop of the *fitness_eval()* finds the dominant class for each leaf node.
 Dominant class for a leaf node is the class having the largest percentage of instances finishing the traversal in that leaf node.
 Formally, the dominant class *k* of the leaf node with ID *i* is: